medTL/data-mining-tupac_sentiments-/README.md

 2)install R and it's packages </br>
 3)Make and an account in genuis.com API and get the access token </br>
 4)start the R server:</br>
-to start the server run this commands in a terminal while you are in the R-server</br>
+to start the server run this commands in a terminal while you are in the R-server folder</br>
 ```
-  R </br>
+  R
   library(geniusr)
   genius_token()
   //enter the access Token